vyadh/teamcity-deployment-dashboard/README.md

 **Scenario 1**

-A natural way to setup TeamCity is to split deployments into environments by using separate build configuration and link them using snapshot dependencies so that they can be represented on a pipeline (or 'build chain' in TeamCity parlance).
-Then set a build variable<sup>[1](#f1)</sup>
+A natural way to setup TeamCity is to split deployments into environments by using separate build configurations and link them using snapshot dependencies so that they can be represented on a pipeline (or 'build chain' in TeamCity parlance).
+Build variables<sup>[1](#f1)</sup>
-on each deployment stage to indicate the environment to the dashboard.
+can be set on each deployment stage to indicate the environment to the dashboard.

 **Scenario 2**

-When using dedicated TeamCity agents for each environment, an environment variable or system property could be defined in the agent configuration rather than specifically as part of the build.
-This allows leveraging agent requirements to dictate the environment.
+The environment to deploy to is determined by more than just the build configuration.
+Perhaps the environment is determined by the agent, or the user is prompted at deploy time.

-In order for this to work when using a single build configuration, the `Multi-Environment Build Configurations` option should be enabled in order to more deeply search the build history as by default the plugin only fetches the last deployment for a build configuration for efficiency reasons.
+When using a single build configuration, the `Multi-Environment Build Configurations` option should be enabled in order to more deeply search the build history as by default the plugin only fetches the last deployment for a build configuration for efficiency reasons.

 **Scenario 3**